saucelabs/elemental-next/frontend/docs/updated-tips/63-right-click/python.md

 ---
-title: "How To Right-click"
+title: How To Right-click
+id: 63-right-click-python
-slug: "63-right-click"
+slug: python/
 number: 63
 publish_date: 2016-11-20
+last_update:
+  date: 2023-03-15
 tags:
-  - "right-click"
+  - right-click
-  - "right click"
+  - right click
-  - "context menu"
+  - context menu
-  - "action builder"
+  - action builder
-  - "context click"
+  - context click
 level: 2
-category: "testing"
+category: testing
+language: python
 ---

+# How To Right-Click

+## Intro

+By leveraging Selenium's Action Builder (a.k.a.
+[ActionChains](http://seleniumhq.github.io/selenium/docs/api/py/webdriver/selenium.webdriver.common.action_chains.html?highlight=actionchains#selenium.webdriver.common.action_chains.ActionChains) in the Selenium Python bindings) we can issue a right-click command (a.k.a. a [`context_click`](http://seleniumhq.github.io/selenium/docs/api/py/webdriver/selenium.webdriver.common.action_chains.html?highlight=actionchains#selenium.webdriver.common.action_chains.ActionChains.context_click)).

-## The Problem
+## Use Case

 Sometimes you'll run into an app that has functionality hidden behind a right-click menu (a.k.a. a context menu).
 These menus tend to be system level menus that are untouchable by Selenium.
 So how do you test this functionality?

 ## A Solution

-By leveraging Selenium's Action Builder (a.k.a.
-[ActionChains](http://seleniumhq.github.io/selenium/docs/api/py/webdriver/selenium.webdriver.common.action_chains.html?highlight=actionchains#selenium.webdriver.common.action_chains.ActionChains) in the Selenium Python bindings) we can issue a right-click command (a.k.a. a [`context_click`](http://seleniumhq.github.io/selenium/docs/api/py/webdriver/selenium.webdriver.common.action_chains.html?highlight=actionchains#selenium.webdriver.common.action_chains.ActionChains.context_click)).

 We can then select an option from the menu by traversing it with keyboard arrow keys (which we can issue with the Action Builder's [`send_keys`](http://seleniumhq.github.io/selenium/docs/api/py/webdriver/selenium.webdriver.common.action_chains.html?highlight=actionchains#selenium.webdriver.common.action_chains.ActionChains.send_keys) command).